brave/browser-laptop/docs/tests.md

 ## Debugging tests

 ### Enabling verbose mode
-You can get more verbose output from some of our commands by toggling the `logVerboseEnabled` flag in [test/lib/brave.js](https://github.com/brave/browser-laptop/blob/3ede178b5f4655e53e6c55a916c271a89f20317d/test/lib/brave.js#L17).
+You can get more verbose output from some of our commands by setting the `BRAVE_TEST_COMMAND_LOGS=1` env variable.
-When set to true, tests will output extra information which can be very valuable when trying to understand what is going wrong with a failing test (be sure to disable the flag before checking in).
+If `BRAVE_TEST_COMMAND_LOGS=1` is set, tests will output extra information which can be very valuable when trying to understand what is going wrong with a failing test.

 As an example, here's the output you get when running the `blocks custom adblock resources in private tab` test in `test/components/braveryPanelTest.js` with verbose logging enabled:
 ```